Agriculture and Food ISO 45001: Occupational Health and Safety Management Systems (OHSMS)

 Closely aligned with the focus on organisational context is the requirement to adopt a risk-based approach when developing and implementing an OHSMS.
 An organisation must identify the risks and opportunities that it must address to ensure that the OHSMS can achieve its intended outcomes.

 These risks and opportunities include those relevant to, or determined by its organisational context.
 The organisation must plan actions that address these risks and opportunities, implement them into its OHSMS processes and evaluate the effectiveness of these actions.

 The standard requires an organisation to ensure that outsourced processes affecting its OHSMS are defined and controlled.
 When outsourced products and/or services supplied are under the control of the organisation, supplier and contractor risk must be managed effectively.

 The term "documented information" is used instead of "documents and records", which was present in OHSAS 18001.
-Evidence from processed information not held in a formal document system, such as electronic information held on smart phones and tablets, will now be accepted.
+Evidence from processed information not held in a formal document system, such as electronic information held on smart phones and tablets, is now accepted.

 Migrating from OHSAS 18001 to ISO 45001

-If your organisation currently holds accredited OHSAS 18001 certification, you will have three years from the formal publication of the new standard in which to migrate to the new ISO 45001 standard.
+If your organisation currently holds accredited OHSAS 18001 certification, you have three years from the formal publication of the new standard (published in March 2018) in which to migrate to the new ISO 45001 standard.

 How can SGS help?